 [More at Reader’s Digest]

 You know how it goes.
 Thanksgiving arrives, and the oven is overfilled with a turkey and roasting vegetables and the stovetop has cranberry sauce, gravy, and stuffing.
 So why not offer to handle the mashed potatoes?
 You can prep them in advance and then bring the whole slow cooker with you – that way, no oven space is needed to reheat your dish, but no one will have to bear cold mashed potatoes.
-Check out this recipe, which features milk, cream, and butter, and then let us know what your favourite mashed potato toppings are.
+Check out this recipe, which features classic cream and butter, and then let us know what your favourite mashed potato toppings are.
 We especially like cream cheese and sour cream.

 We’ve all been there.
 It’s the day before a big potluck and you’re stuck coming up with a fresh idea to blow everyone away.